ferrocene/ferrocene/ferrocene/doc/core-certification/src/safety-plan/uncertified-unused.rst

 It has to be ensured that no uncertified code from the core library is being used in a customer project.

-This is achieved in three steps.
+This is achieved in three steps by the customer:

-Firstly, it is ensured that the certified subset only contains certified code.
+#.
+Ensure that the certified subset only contains certified code.

-Secondly, customers must ensure they only use code from the certified subset.
+#.
+Ensure to only use code from the certified subset.

-Thirdly,  customers must ensure they only use a certified target in their final build.
+#.
+Ensure to only use a certified target in the final build.

 All uncertified code, and certified code that is not called, is unused code.